 In the excellent book Kill Everyone, the authors states that "There's a non-linearity in chip value in tournaments and each chip you gain is worth less than the chip before it".

-What does that this mean?
+What does this mean?
 It means that you shouldn't always be willing to gamble with your chips, beacuase even if you have 50% chance to double up it would not be twice as good to do that as loose all your chips (except if that's only you and another player left in the tournament).

 This view on chip value are although not fully agreed upon.
 Arnold Snyder, for example, calls it "The Erroneous Chip Value Theory" in an article.

 If you succeed to be one of the remaining players when the majority has left the building you are closing in on the prices.
-Let’s say it was 250 players from the start, and it's now 50 players left, whereas 30 players will get “in the money”.
+Let’s say it were 250 players from the start, and it's now 50 players left, whereas 30 players will get “in the money”.
 The bubble is in this case the place number 31 and the situation that occurs now is like, metaphorically speaking, when you have been on the sea for a long time and you finally can see land.
 It’s just 20 paddles to make before you’re on the price list.
 So how are you going to act now?
 As gentle as you can to not let anything go wrong?
 No, if the water is calm upset it!